OptimalBI/optimal-data-engine-mssql-scripts/README.md

 ## Notes ##
 * Untested on SQL Server editions prior to 2014.
 Installation script is compiled for SQL Server 2016.
 * Stored procedures have hidden settings for columnstore indexes and table compression flags.
 You may need to edit stored procedures in case these features are not available in your instance of SQL Server.
-* This product is still in Beta and should not be deployed to a production environment without thorough testing by you to ensure no adverse effects on your environment

 ## Feedback, suggestions, bugs, contributions: ##
 Please submit these to GitHub issue tracking or join us in developing by forking the project and then making a pull request!